-Each and every crime, defined by statute and sometimes refined by court interpretation, is made of several “elements.”
-The government’s lawyer must first produce evidence supporting an interpretation each “element” of the crime existed; then must try to convince the fact-finder (i.e. jury) that its evidence is true and convincing beyond doubt.
+Every crime is defined by a statute and sometimes refined by court interpretation, and is made up of several “elements.”
+The government’s lawyer must first produce evidence supporting an interpretation each “element” of the crime existed; then must try to convince the fact-finder (i.e. jury) that its evidence is true and convincing beyond all real doubt.

-Each first year law student learns in criminal law class that every crime must at a minimum include at least three elements: 1) identity; 2) mens rea; and, 3) actus reus.
+Every crime must at a minimum include at least three elements: 1) identity; 2) mens rea; and, 3) actus reus.
 From the Latin, mens rea is “guilty mind” – guilty knowledge or intention to commit a prohibited act.
 Actus Reus is “the prohibited act.”
 Before a person can be found criminally responsible for violating a law, a statute must clearly put the person on notice of specifically which acts are prohibited and subject to criminal law remedies.
-The mens rea element means that, before a person can be found criminally liable for violating a law, that person must have guilty knowledge, or intention to commit the prohibited act.
+The mens rea element means that, before a person can be found criminally liable for violating a law, that person must have guilty intention to commit the prohibited act.

 When it comes to crimes of possession, issues of proof of both mens rea and actus reus can be quite important.